 Rapid technological advances in microﬂuidics, imaging and digital gene-expression proﬁling are converging to present new capabilities for blood, tissue and single-cell analysis.
 Our laboratory is interested in taking these advances and creating new technologies to help build understanding of the metastatic process.
-Our research focus is on 1) the development and application of microﬂuidic devices for the isolation and characterization of extracellular vesicles, 2) the enrichment and analysis of CTCs using microﬂuidics, and 3) novel imaging strategies to characterize cancer cells and the dynamics of metastasis, and 3) the enrichment and analysis of exosomes and microvesicles using microfluidics.
+Our research focus is on 1) the development and application of microﬂuidic devices and biomaterials for the isolation and characterization of extracellular vesicles, 2) the enrichment and analysis of CTCs using microﬂuidics, and 3) novel imaging strategies to characterize cancer cells, CTC clusters and extracellular vesicles.

 Microﬂuidics for Circulating Tumor Cell Analysis

 One of the proposed mechanisms of cancer metastasis is the dissemination of tumor cells from the primary organ into the blood stream.
 A cellular link between the primary malignant tumor and the peripheral metastases has been established in the form of CTCs in peripheral blood.
-While extremely rare (1 in 10 billion cells), these cells provide a potentially accessible source for early detection, characterization and monitoring of cancers that would otherwise require invasive serial biopsies.
-The emerging fields of medical technology and microfluidics offer a radically different approach to rare cell detection, which is particularly relevant to the isolation of CTCs.
+While extremely rare, these cells provide a potentially accessible source for early detection, characterization and monitoring of cancers that would otherwise require invasive serial biopsies.
 Working in collaboration with Drs.
-Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microﬂuidic device, the CTC-Chip, that allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
-The chip design was centered on the concept of passive mixing of blood through the generation of microvortices, ultimately improving the capture of rare cells by dramatically increasing the number of interactions between the target CTCs and the antibody-coated substrate.
-Using blood from patients with metastatic and localized cancer, we have demonstrated the ability to isolate, enumerate and molecularly characterize putative CTCs with high sensitivity and specificity.
-Additionally, microclusters of CTCs have been captured in a rare number of patient samples.
-These clusters of CTCs present an intriguing phenomenon; however their significance has yet to be determined.
-Ongoing projects include translating the technology for early cancer detection, exploring these clusters of CTCs, increasing capture sensitivity through amplification of cell surface antigens, and the design of biomaterials for the release of the rare cells from the device surface.
+Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microﬂuidic device, the CTC-Chip, which allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
+Using blood from patients with metastatic and localized cancer, we have demonstrated the ability to isolate, enumerate and molecularly characterize putative CTCs with high sensitivity and speciﬁcity.
+Ongoing projects include translating the technology for early cancer detection, exploring the biophysics of the CTC clusters, and the design of biomaterials for the gentle release of the rare cells from the device surface.
 We are also developing new strategies for the long term preservation of whole blood such that samples can be shipped around the world for CTC analysis.

 High-content and high-throughput imaging of cancer cells

 Cancer cells can be highly heterogeneous, with rare metastasis precursors capable of giving rise to a metastatic lesion mixed in with other tumor cells undergoing apoptosis.
-Thus, due to this heterogeneity, quantitative, robust analysis for individual cells may be critical for determining a particular cancer cells’ their clinical relevance in different disease contexts.
+Thus, due to this heterogeneity, quantitative, robust analysis for individual cells may be critical for determining a particular cancer cells’ clinical relevance in different disease contexts.
 Due to limitations in the number of distinct spectra that can be used in wide-ﬁeld ﬂuorescence imaging, high throughput characterization of cells and tissue is traditionally done with three to four colors.
-Our lab is exploring alternative imaging modalities, such as multi-spectral imaging (MSI), to enable quantitative analysis of multiple (8+) markers on a single cell.
-Our interest in MSI is driven by the technology’s capability to image as many colors as distinct antibodies available and by dramatic reductions in sample autofluorescence.
-We are also interested in using this technology to interrogate signaling activity in cancer cells.
+Our lab is exploring alternative imaging modalities, such as multi-spectral imaging (MSI), to enable quantitative analysis of multiple markers on a single cell.
+We are interested in using this technology to interrogate signaling activity in cancer cells.
 These data will be used to gain an increased understanding in the relationship between pharmacologic measurements and clinical outcomes, ultimately leading to the optimization of patient therapy.